What Is Shadow Psychology?

 Jung talked about layers of the shadow.
 The upper layers were the things in the mind that you could keep out of consciousness by shifting your attention, being forgetful, or repressing them.
 These upper layers are a part of the individual’s direct experiences.

-The deeper layers of the shadow are the archetypes shared by all humans.
+The deeper layers of the shadow are the archetypes had by all humans.
 Jung doubted that these deeper layers could ever be brought into the direct personal experience.
 They are there within the human brain, independent of the conscious mind.

 Jung also put forward the notion of the projection of the shadow.
 When there’s a part of your mind that you can’t accept as a part of yourself, you can’t experience that part of your mind directly.
 Instead, you project that fault or unacceptable urge onto the morality of someone else.

 Jung suggested that projection of the shadow happens when you see your shadow.
 Being confronted with some undesirable or embarrassing part of yourself, you immediately see that quality in someone else.
 It’s only through disciplined self-education that you can understand what’s in the shadow and deal with it.

 How Does The Shadow Appear?

 Both Jung and Freud spent a good deal of their career focusing on the interpretation of dreams.
 Jung stated that an individual could see their own shadow in dreams as well as visions.

-Jung suggested that if someone saw their shadow in a dream, it would appear as a person of their same sex.
+Jung suggested that if someone saw their shadow in a dream, it would appear as a person of their same gender.
 Although Jung’s idea of the appearance of the shadow came from the individual’s experiences, later theorists suggested that it also contained the shadow of society.

 The way you interact with the shadow within your dream or vision may hold important information about your state of mind.
 It may reveal hidden conflicts within your mind or ways you see yourself as different, and often better, than the shadow.